Home > Destinations > Europe > Eastern Europe > Czech Republic > Prague > Walking Tours > Walking Tour 3

 Jan Hus was a fiery 15th-century preacher who challenged the Roman Catholic hierarchy and was burned at the stake for it.
 The statue's pedestal has been used as a soapbox by many a populist politician trying to gain points by associating himself with the ill-fated Protestant, although today you're more likely to find the international youth holding sway.

-The struggle between the supporters of Hus, known as Hussites, set the stage for the religious wars that tore Bohemia apart in the 15th and 17th centuries.
+The struggle between the supporters of Hus, known as Hussites, set the stage for the religious wars that tore Bohemia apart in both the 15th and 17th centuries.
 The Hussite Church still lives today as the Protestant Czech Brethren, but since Communism its numbers have dwindled.
 Membership in the Catholic Church has also declined.

 From here, turn around and walk left toward the clock tower.